Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

     - Wants to have access to the full database of pokemon available
     - Wants to be able to filter out the pokemon to better find the ones they want
     - Wants to be able to sign up to the website, and have an email sent to them for validation
-    - Wants to be greeted with a success page on complete checkout, and be updated if their checkout details are invalid on submission
     - Shouldn't be able to access the log out or profile page

 ### The Authorized user -